deniz195/zeroguess/tests/README.md

 - `end_to_end/`: End-to-end tests for complete workflows
 - `edge_case/`: Tests for specific edge cases and failure modes
 - `conftest/`: Common test fixtures and configuration
+- `output/visualizations/`: Directory where test-generated visualizations are saved

 ## Requirements